 The third distinction that the MA program awards each year is the Graduate English Christie Bowl, named for the late Joannes Christie who established and long chaired Mercy College’s English Program.
 The award, determined by the collective graduate faculty, recognizes one graduating student for their consistent academic excellence and classroom performance throughout their time in the graduate program, their other contributions to the program’s scholarly learning community, and their relevant accomplishments beyond the program (e.g. publications, presentations at conferences).

-- The winner of the 2019 Christie Bowl is Alissa Greenwood.
+- The winner of the 2020 Graduate English Christie Bowl is Cornelius Fortune.

-- The winner of the 2019 Mercy College Online Student of the Year Award is Richard Kovarovic.
+- The winner of the 2020 Mercy College Online Instructor of the Year award is Dr. Sean Dugan.

-I hope everyone in the program will join the faculty in congratulating Alissa, Jennifer, and Richard.
+It is always a strange thing to announce such distinctions as when doing so one can’t help but think of the marvelous students and studies that are not the ones named.
 It is extraordinarily difficult to locate any single person to honor for any of these awards out of the many exceptional students graduating each school year from our program and the college overall.
-So as we recognize these three honorees let us please also recognize all members of the graduating MA class of 2018-19 for their hard work and dedication that has gotten them to this moment of completing their MA degree in English Literature.
-Congratulations, everyone, and here’s to a summer of rest and exploration, in whatever parts you prefer.
+So as we recognize these honorees let us please also recognize all members of the graduating MA class of 2019-20 for their hard work and dedication that has gotten them to this moment of completing their MA degree in English Literature.
+Congratulations, everyone.
+Here’s to the end of one of the strangest school years in memory, here’s to the summer ahead, and here’s to the eventual end of this coronavirus pandemic, let us hope soon.